evanxg852000/py-validation/README.md

 ### About

-Comming from a the php community, I have a great experience in web app developement and many environements and platforms (Android, .NET Desktop ).
-I love to use solutions from other framework or platform to make my life easier.
-I really love approching other plateform as it has tougth me a lot on how should I approach a design or implementation problem.
-I usually find my self implementing javascript patern in php because it makes more sense and straiforward.
+Comming from the php community, I have a great experience in web app developement and many environments and platforms (Android, .NET Desktop, Javascript ).
+I love to use solutions from other framework or platforms to make my life easier.
+I really love approaching other plateforms as it has tougth me a lot on how should I approach a design or implementation problem.
+I usually find myself implementing javascript paterns in php because it makes more sense and straiforward.

-I found my self in python projects lately, as I dug to find tools for validation, I found Cerberus which is really great. however I found that laravel validation is more convenient and less combersome for an experienced php developer like me.
-Thus I decided to roll my python validation library using the laravel concepts.
+I found myself in python projects lately, as I dug to find tools for validation, I found Cerberus which is really great. however I found that laravel validation is more convenient and less combersome for an experienced php developer like me.
+Thus I decided to roll my python validation library using the concepts from [laravel](https://laravel.com/docs/5.2/validation).

 ### Installation